Skip to main content

 Earth’s environmental crises are symptoms of a fever—the planet’s attempt to fight the viral infection by frying the satellites and tech servers killing it.
 This fever is an opportunity for recalibration, just as fever in the human body serves to eliminate infection.
 The challenge is that the immune system—us—has been misdirected.
 We are attacking elements of the planetary body that should be protected, while the viral spread of toxic tech continues unchecked.

 To heal, we must reclaim our role as Earth’s immune system.
-This means identifying and neutralizing the toxic influences that disrupt balance.
+This means identifying and neutralising the toxic influences that disrupt balance.
 It means restoring the terrain—both internally, within our minds, and externally, in our environment.
 The path forward is not to escape to other planets but to restore harmony here.
 Colonizing new worlds will not resolve the imbalance within us; it will only spread the infection further.

 Healing is possible through cooperation—between humans, the Earth, and all life around us.
 Evolution is not about domination or control but about working in harmony with the system as a whole.
 Just as animals come to us for help, the Earth is calling us now.
 It is up to us to answer that call, to heal, and to restore balance to this planetary body.